whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

     - Continuity features do not work.
 2. The SD care reader cannot read any cards.
 3. The IGPU Intel HD Graphics (Haswell) does not work well with macOS.
 Therefore a compatible external graphics card is required and connected via mPCIe.
 Modding UEFI or setup variables with modified Grub Shell is also required to make UEFI recognize DGPU.
-4. ALC282 produces noise when the computer boots or shuts down.
-Disabling sound output by switching to external monitor cuts off the internal sound output whereas internal sound input is preserved.
+4. On non-Windows, ALC282 produces noise when the computer boots or shuts down.
+Disabling sound output by switching to external monitor cuts off the internal sound output whereas internal sound input is still preserved.
  5. The graphics card does not sleep sometimes.

  ## UEFI setup tweaks